 To keep the boys as cool as a sheep in warm weather or as warm as a sheep in cold weather, the Icebreaker Merino Men’s Anatomica Briefs blends 83% Merino Wool with 12% Nylon and 5% Lycra.

-Of course you already know the benefits of wool; thermo-regulation, anti-microbial and anti-odor.
-Lycra increases mobility and stretchiness, the nylon core increases strength and durability, while the flatlock seams prevent chafing.
+Of course, you already know the benefits of wool; thermo-regulation, anti-microbial and anti-odor.
+Lycra increases mobility and stretchiness, the nylon core increases strength and durability, and the flatlock seams prevent chafing.
 Lightweight at just 1.76 oz, breathable, soft, and supporting, these are some of the best travel underwear available.

-The quick dry mens briefs need to be hand washed and hung instead of tumbling dry.
+The quick-dry men’s briefs need to be hand washed and hung instead of tumble dry.
 Sustainable, natural and ethical they’re perfect for any hiking, trekking or camping adventure.

 Best Daily Wear Men’s Briefs: REI Co-op Everyday Briefs

-Designed to be worn everyday and take you on any adventure, the REI Co-op men’s Everyday Briefs have been tested through every sport you can imagine.
+Designed to be worn every day and take you on any adventure, the REI Co-op men’s Everyday Briefs have been tested through every sport you can imagine.
 The blend of polyester and spandex means they move easily with you and retain their shape through many washings.
-Polyester will breath and move moisture away from your skin so it can dry quickly.
+Polyester will breathe and move moisture away from your skin so it can dry quickly.

 The Best Hiking Briefs with Full Hiney Coverage

 These undies have a wide comfort waistband and chafe reducing flatlock seams.
 The breathable mesh fabric supplies airflow to keep you cool on the hottest day.
-The fabric has anti-microbial treatment to avoid odor producing bacteria growth.
+The fabric has an anti-microbial treatment to avoid odor-producing bacteria growth.
 You’ll feel good and smell fresh when you get off the trail.

 Best Materials to Stay Dry and Odor-Free

-How well the best backpacking underwear keeps you dry and odor-less is the result of several fabric properties: The antibicrobial properties of the fabric, how well it wicks away moisture from your skin and how fast the fabric dries.
+How well the best backpacking underwear keeps you dry and odorless is the result of several fabric properties: The antimicrobial properties of the fabric, how well it wicks away moisture from your skin and how fast the fabric dries.
 So let’s take look at those first.